-"I could feel it on my chest when I nursed her," Mrs. Gourley-Thompson recalls, "like there was something rumbling or fluttering in her chest, almost like a butterfly."
+"I could feel it on my chest when I nursed her," Heather recalls, "like there was something rumbling or fluttering in her chest, almost like a butterfly."

 Nora was diagnosed with a ventricular septal defect (VSD), a hole in the tissue between the heart's lower chambers, as a 2-day-old.
-After this diagnosis, doctors monitored her heart with echocardiography, waiting to see if the hole would close on its own.
+After this diagnosis, doctors monitored her heart with fetal echocardiograms, waiting to see if the hole would close on its own.

 Born 8 pounds and 9 ounces, Nora gained weight and maintained healthy skin color.
 The murmur and shallow breathing, particularly during nursing, were the only signs something was wrong.

-After one month the VSD hadn't closed and so Nora's primary cardiologist referred her to the Cardiac Center at The Children's Hospital of Philadelphia.
+After one month, the VSD hadn't closed and so Nora's primary cardiologist referred her to the Cardiac Center at The Children's Hospital of Philadelphia.
 On Dec.
 9, 2008, Matthew C. Schwartz, MD, and Meryl S. Cohen, MD, evaluated Nora.
-After echocardiography, they had difficult news.
+After the fetal echo, they had difficult news.